Financial-Times/origami/README.md

 This component currently provides two mixins:

-- `oLazyLoadTransition($class)` creates a fade in transition effect for when content is loaded, works best for image or picture elements.
+- `oLazyLoadTransition($class)` creates a fade in transition effect for when content is loaded which works best for image or picture elements.
-- `oLazyLoadPlaceholder($placeholderClass, $targetClass)` provides basic styles for creating placeholder elements
+- `oLazyLoadPlaceholder($placeholderClass, $targetClass)` provides the basic layout styles for creating placeholder elements.

 ---